sdos/deploy-sdos/README.md

 # deploy an SDOS demo system
 in this repo you can find scripts/tools to set up a complete demo environment including backend storage

-The easiest option is to use docker-compose
+The easiest options are either kubernetes or docker-compose.

-# Docker compose based all-in-one demo system
+# Docker-compose based all-in-one demo system
 I recommend you install docker and docker-compose manually from the docker.io website.
 You can use the docker version that comes with your linux distro but it might be outdated and not work.

 #### prepare storage